Development and Execution of In Vivo Bioassays

 According to the existing standards, 4-6-15 (four out of six QC samples should be within 15% of the nominal value) is used as an approval criterion for large molecular LC-MS/MS assays.
 4-6-20 approval requirements are proposed for larger intact analytes, in particular, if a hybrid LC-MS/MS approach is used.

-A labeled peptide for peptide analysis or either a labeled intact protein or a labeled signature peptide can be used as an Internal Standard (IS) to establish a successful LC-MS/MS method.
+A labeled peptide for peptide analysis, or either a labeled intact protein or a labeled signature peptide, can be used as an Internal Standard (IS) to establish a successful LC-MS/MS method.

 Several guideline documents have been issued by the ICH and FDA to help standardize large-molecule bioanalysis studies.
 These recommendations can be found on the website of the appropriate regulatory agency.